S7NX/Spitfire-Launcher/README.md

 No need to uninstall.
 Run the setup file again to update.
 The app notifies when a new version is available.

-## Notes

-I built this launcher as a learning project, so the code may have some bad practices.
-If you want to make any improvements, I'd appreciate it.

 ## Contributing

 Contributions are welcome.
 If you want to help improve Spitfire Launcher, follow these steps: